VinaySoni04/Xindus-Trade-Assignement/README.md

 Unit tests have been implemented using JUnit to validate the functionality of wishlist-related components, including controllers, services, and repositories.
 These tests ensure the reliability of the application and help maintain code quality.

 # 8. Conclusion
 The Wishlist Management System provides a robust platform for users to manage their wishlists effectively.
-With its user-friendly interface and comprehensive feature set, it offers a seamless experience for users to track their desired items.
+It offers a seamless experience for users to track their desired items.